 The report showed that a total of 31.20 million handsets of 1500 different models and types, worth BDT 80 billion approximately, were imported in 2016.
 Symphony imported a staggering 11.60 million handsets, which was 37% of total sold handsets in 2016, thus securing the first spot in total handset sales in terms of number.
 Samsung stood second and imported 2 million handsets.

 In terms of revenue from total handset sales, Symphony was also the market leader followed by Samsung.

 However, in the smartphone segment, the scenario is a bit different.
 Though symphony imported more smartphones, Samsung leads the segment in total revenue from smartphone sales.
 Essentially, this was due to the price tag of smartphones bought by these two different brands.”

 This change continues fast eroding Symphony’s market share.
-A couple of new players, who offer relatively low price phones are helping accelerate this process along with a few decisions Symphony made in the past.
+A couple of new players, who offer relatively low priced phones are helping accelerate this process along with a few decisions Symphony made in the past.

 This is the classic example of disruptive innovation, a term first described by Clayton Christensen of Harvard.
-According to Christensen, a disruptive innovation is not a breakthrough innovation that makes a good product massively better thus change the game.
-A disruptive innovation transforms a product that was historically so expensive and complicated that only a few people with a lot of money and a lot of skills had access to it and a disruptive innovation makes it affordable and accessible so that a much larger population have access to it.
+According to Christensen, disruptive innovation is not a breakthrough innovation that makes a good product massively better thus changing the game.
+A disruptive innovation transforms a product that was historically so expensive and complicated that only a few people with a lot of money and a lot of skills had access to it and a disruptive innovation makes it affordable and accessible so that a much larger population has access to it.